dylanell/dataset-helpers/cifar/README.md

 ### Prerequisites:

-This project assumes you have the CIFAR dataset directory saved locally on your machine by downloading and extracting the [CIFAR-10 Python Dataset](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).
+This project assumes you have the CIFAR-10 Python Dataset directory saved locally on your machine by downloading and extracting the dataset from the [CIFAR Website](https://www.cs.toronto.edu/~kriz/cifar.html) or directly from [this link](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).
 Extracting the tarball from the above link should result in a local directory titled `cifar-10-batches-py`.
-This directory can be renamed, but do not edit the contents as the dataset generator script assumes the original directory format provided by the CIFAR dataset website.
+This directory can be renamed, but do not edit the contents as the dataset generator script assumes the original directory format provided by the dataset website.

 ### `generate_png_dataset.py`: